FrankCoRa/Adv_Analytics_Capstone/README.md

 # Strategic Outcome

-This project demonstrates how predictive analytics can help Registrar departments transition from reactive scheduling support toward proactive academic planning.
+This project demonstrates how predictive analytics can help transition from reactive scheduling support toward proactive academic planning.

 By forecasting enrollment demand before final registration is known, the workflow provides earlier visibility into: